-Allocated Site Progress and planning status

-Gedling Colliery/Chase Farm Allocated site for 5 hectares.
-The Employment Land Needs Study (2021) recalculates the site area as 4.12 hectares gross and 2.45 hectares net.
-Outline planning permission for a mix of employment units, pub/restaurant and a drive through unit (2017/1571) granted in
+Allocated Site Progress and planning status implemented the residual employment land allocation is around 5.2 ha.
+Gedling Allocated site for 5 hectares.
+Outline planning permission for a mix Colliery/Chase of employment units, pub/restaurant and a drive through unit Farm (2017/1571) granted in July 2020 on 4.12 ha net site area Hillcrest Park Allocated site for 1 hectare.

-July 2020.

-Hillcrest Park Allocated site for 1 hectare.

-Table 41: Available supply of employment land on non-allocated sites with planning permission (above 1 ha site area or 1,000 square meters floor space)
+Table 41: Available sup oply of employment land on non-allocated sites with 1 planning permission (a bove 1 ha site area or 1,000 square meters floor spa ace)

 Ref Site Use class Proposal Date granted 2020/0873 Colwick Industrial Estate (Midland Catering, Road No 5) E(g), B2 and B8 Full permission for demolition of existing two industrial units and erection of 18 units in 3 blocks.
 170 sq. m to be replaced with erection of 18 B1, B2 and B8 units comprising 1,251 sq. m (a net gain of 1,081 sq. m).
-Construction commenced April 2022 15 January 2021 2022/0798 Former Total petrol Storage Site off Road No 3 E (g) (iii) B2/B8 Full permission for erection of a building for a builders merchant and erection of 13 units for logistics and industrial uses.
+Completed 1 st September 2023.
+15 January 2021 2022/0798 Former Total petrol Storage Site off Road No 3 E (g) (iii) B2/B8 Full permission for erection of a building for a builders merchant and erection of 13 units for logistics and industrial uses.
 Comprises 9,457.8 sq. m on 2.52 ha.
 13 th January 2023.
+7/2021/06 48NCC Colwick Industrial Estate (Land south of Road No 2 west and east of Road No 5) Sui generis Previously had outline planning consent for B1, B2 and B8 uses as part of Hybrid Planning Application 2013/0500.
+This outline permission has lapsed.
+Site has been granted planning permission by Nottinghamshire County Council for a waste management facility sui generis compatible with an identified employment 16 th September 2021